Use chargeback alert networks

 Provide your company contact info.

 Card processing errors can easily be fixed by providing consumers with your contact information, whether on the receipt or on your website, so they can contact you directly and have the error fixed without initiating a chargeback.

 Often times chargebacks can be a matter of misunderstanding, specifically because the consumer is unclear about the transaction details that appear on their credit card statement.
 Be sure to let the consumer know what business name will appear on their statement.
 If they cannot recognize the name of your business because of a DBA, the consumer may begin the chargeback process.

 Keep clean records.

-The statute of limitations for issuing chargebacks vary from provider to provider, however it can be anywhere from 180 days to 3 years following a transaction.
+The statute of limitations for issuing chargebacks varies from provider to provider, however, it can be anywhere from 180 days to 3 years following a transaction.
 Thus it’s recommended merchants retain their receipts and records in an organized fashion, so they are able to thriftily and accurately provide information upon request.